tekpinar/correlationplus/README.md

 # correlationplus

-A Python package to calculate, visualize and analyze correlations maps of proteins.
+A Python package to calculate, visualize and analyze correlation maps of proteins.

-correlationplus contains four main scripts that you can use to calculate, visualize and analyze dynamical correlations of proteins.
+correlationplus contains four main scripts that you can use to calculate, visualize and analyze correlation maps of proteins.
-These correlations can be dynamical cross-correlations, linear mutual information.
-You can use elastic network models or your your molecular dynamics trajectories for calculation, visualizations and analyses.
+These correlations can be dynamical cross-correlations, linear mutual information, sequence based covariation/coevolution or any other pairwise coupling metric.
+You can use elastic network models or your molecular dynamics trajectories for calculation of dynamical correlations.

 ## Video Tutorials
 * Installation: https://www.youtube.com/watch?v=Fc_xpnrbbWU